kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.1 - May 01, 2013 =
+* Added option to automatically start encoding as soon as a video is uploaded.
+* Changed method for saving video plays and complete views to the database.

 = 4.0.2 - April 25, 2013 =
 * Plugin settings are no longer re-saved to the database on every page load.
 Should speed things up a little.
 * Changed CSS to discourage theme styles from overriding embed code overlay styles.